 For many nurses, today’s workforce situation seems all too familiar.

-Overworked and Exhausted: How to Alleviate Nursing Resources Through Employee Engagement and Recognition
+Overworked and Exhausted: How to Alleviate Nursing Resources Through Employee Engagement and Recognition (Becker’s Hospital Review)

 The registered nursing workforce is the top occupation in terms of job growth through 2020, according to the American Association of Colleges of Nurses.
 By then the number of employed nurses needed will grow to 3.45 million, a 26 percent increase within the decade, according to the Bureau of Labor Statistics.
 This is great news for job opportunities, but with an already large shortage of resources and increased demand, will many nurses “check-out” of the hospital if all of these slots aren’t progressively filled?

 Presently, it comes as no surprise and is no secret that nurses are overworked, heightening concern for systems that are moving towards pay for performance and results-driven reimbursement.
 Patient satisfaction, reportable quality indicators and reducing readmissions are top priorities for hospital and healthcare organizations.
 These priorities, coupled with more acutely ill patients, make the task of delivering quality care harder for nurses to achieve — let alone achieve upon exhaustion.

 Panel to Distribute Safe Patient Handling Standards (nurse.com)

 The American Nurses Association has announced a broad-based effort to develop national standards to guide hospitals and other healthcare facilities in their implementation of policies and equipment to safely lift and move patients.

 Many experts agree such a culture change is necessary to reduce injuries to healthcare workers and patients, the ANA noted.